eic/scavenger-hunt/_episodes/02-tasks_1_3.md

 {: .challenge}

 # Answer Checker

-Add info on processing numbers from file if neccessary to make them fit a certain format.
-E.g. take mod or similar.
-Link to a google form to check answers.

 Once you have your solutions from tasks 1-3, you can check your answers using [this link](https://forms.gle/gFqpKTd2nzmHNW6d8).